andathan/metric_privacy_shuffle_model/README.md

 python3 plot_conj.py 0.8 0.001 10000
 ```

+Compare the results with the corresponding Figures.
 Observe that in all cases d=1 maximizes the ratio.

 ## Limitations (Only for Functional and Reproduced badges)